-Recently, we shared a little bit about the differences between face oils and face serums, primarily by describing the main differences between face oils and oil-based serums.
+Recently, we shared a little bit about why serums are good for your skin, the differences between face oils and face serums, primarily by describing the main differences between face oils and oil-based serums.
 But did you know that oil-based serums aren’t the only type of serums you can make?

 And also, did you know that serums are for more than just your face?

 There are actually six different types of serums you can make, all of which we will be covering in our upcoming serum-focused course: the Advanced Certificate in High Performance Serum Formulation.
-But, before you head over there and join the class waiting list, we wanted to give you all a sneak preview of some of what we’ll be covering, and what you’ll learn when you join us!
+But, before you head over there and join the class, we wanted to give you all a sneak preview of some of what we’ll be covering, and what you’ll learn when you join us!

 High Performance Oil-Based Serums